U.S. Route 66: In popular culture

 US 66 has been a fixture in popular culture.
 American pop-culture artists publicized US 66 and the experience, through song and television.
-Bobby Troup wrote "(Get Your Kicks on) Route 66", which was later covered by artists ranging from Chuck Berry and Glenn Frey to John Mayer and Brian Setzer, as well as the Rolling Stones in their eponymous debut album.
+Bobby Troup wrote "(Get Your Kicks on) Route 66", which was popularized by Nat King Cole with the King Cole Trio and later covered by artists ranging from Chuck Berry and Glenn Frey to The Manhattan Transfer, John Mayer and Brian Setzer, as well as the Rolling Stones in their eponymous debut album.
 The highway lent its name to the Route 66 TV series in the 1960s, which itself had a popular theme song written and arranged by Nelson Riddle.

-The Grapes of Wrath (novel) and The Grapes of Wrath (film) each depict the Joad family, the members of which have been evicted from their small farm in Oklahoma and travel to California on US 66.
+John Steinbeck's novel The Grapes of Wrath, adapted to film in 1940, depicts the Joad family traveling to California on US 66 after being evicted from their small farm in Oklahoma.

 66 is the path of a people in flight, refugees from dust and shrinking land, from the thunder of tractors and shrinking ownership, from the desert's slow northward invasion, from the twisting winds that howl up out of Texas, from the floods that bring no richness to the land and steal what little richness is there.
-From all of these the people are in flight, and they come into 66 from the tributary side roads, from the wagon tracks and the rutted country roads.
+From all of these the people are in flight and they come into 66 from the tributary side roads, from the wagon tracks and the rutted country roads.
 66 is the mother road, the road of flight.

-The 2006 animated film Cars had the working title Route 66, and described the decline of the fictional Radiator Springs, nearly a ghost town once its mother road, US 66, was bypassed by Interstate 40.
-The title was eventually changed to simply Cars to avoid confusion with the 60's TV series.
+The 2006 animated film Cars had the working title Route 66 and described the decline of the fictional Radiator Springs, nearly a ghost town once its mother road, US 66, was bypassed by Interstate 40.
+The title was eventually changed to simply Cars to avoid confusion with the 1960s television series.

 On April 30, 2022, the 96th anniversary of the route's numerical designation, Route 66 was honored with a video Google Doodle.